EOSIO/eos/README.md

 docker build -t eosio/eos -f Docker/Dockerfile .
 ```

+We recommend 6GB+ of memory allocated to Docker to successfully build the image.

 Starting the Docker this can be tested from container's host machine:

 ```